NeptunesProject/frontend_project_sushi/README.md

 Server will be started on localhost:3000

-In project we have .env file with VITE_APP_MAIN_API variable that links to backend API
+In project we have .env file with VITE_APP_MAIN_API=https://neptunessushi.com/api variable that links to backend API